 The Trinity Advanced is one of the few affordable triathlon bikes.

 - Very good quality/price ratio.

 5. Cervelo P3

 The P3 offers sleek presentation of standard components, and intuitive integration means nutrition and hydration options are fast and flexible.
-Shielding seat stays hide the rear brake, offering an aero advantage while allowing for easy assembly and maintenance.
+The seat stays work well to rear brake hidden, offering an aero advantage while allowing for easy assembly and maintenance.
 In addition to the standard frame bottle mounts, the new P3 has an accessory mount on the top tube behind the stem and another opening on the back end of the seat post that can accommodate an X-Lab bottle carrier.

-Superbike DNA doesn’t mean complex maintenance rituals: The P3’s non-proprietary components allow for intuitive use and custom set-up.
-Whether you’re on a regular training ride or setting a new personal-best, the P3 delivers motivation by design.
-Now with Mavic Cosmic Elite S wheels and outboard shifting on the Di2 version, the result is a bike that’s as ready to race as you are.
+Superbike DNA doesn’t always have to mean an endless routine of maintenance procedures: The P3’s not so proprietary parts allow intuitive and almost universal use, as well as a basically customized set-up.
+If you’re training or working toward a new PR, the P3 is designed to motivate.
+With the new Cosmic Elite wheels and new shifting shifting with the updated Di2 version, the result you get is a solid bike that is as ready to race as you are.

 Cost or Value:

 Cervelo P3 is an affordable bicycle.
 And you will definitely get value for your money.

 - Outstanding propulsion transfer and locked-in ride position breed PBs

 - Impressively light, phenomenal handling and crisp controls